Updated January 2026

 4. Recording and reporting

 Completed due diligence reports are stored securely in a restricted area of the Development Office network folders.
-This area can only be accessed by members of the Prospect Research Team, Chief of Staff to the Vice-Chancellor’s Office, Head of Partnerships, Head of Philanthropy, Head of Alumni Fundraising and the Deputy Director of Development.
+This area can only be accessed by members of the Prospect Research Team, Director of Development, Head of Partnerships, Head of Philanthropy and Head of Alumni Fundraising.
 A copy of the final decision about the acceptance of the gift will also be stored in this area.

 A copy of the decision is additionally saved in the correspondence area of the Stratum database and a record of the decision and the date made is noted on the Prospect Research tab of the Stratum database.